juampynr/d8cidemo/README.md

+# This project has been moved to https://github.com/juampynr/drupal8ci

 # Drupal 8 testing and CI demo

 This is a demo repository for running PHPUnit and Behat tests in Drupal 8 projects.
 It contains: